ibm-cloud-docs/openshift/openshift_storage_ocs_storagecluster.md

 1. From the {{site.data.keyword.openshiftshort}} web console, click **Operators** > **Installed Operators**.
 1. Click the **OpenShift Container Storage operator**, then click the **Storage Cluster** tab and **Create Storage Cluster**
 1. On the **Create Storage Cluster** page, make sure that the **Internal** tab is selected.
-1. In the **Storage Class** dropdown menu, select the {{site.data.keyword.block_storage_is_short}} that you want to use for your OCS volumes.
+1. In the **Storage Class** menu, select the {{site.data.keyword.block_storage_is_short}} that you want to use for your OCS volumes.
-1. In the **OCS Service Capacity** dropdown menu, select the size of the OCS storage cluster that you want to create.
+1. In the **OCS Service Capacity** menu, select the size of the OCS storage cluster that you want to create.
 1. Enable or disable encrytion.
 1. In the **Nodes** section, select the worker nodes where you want to provision the volumes for your OCS storage cluster.
 1. Click **Create** to create your storage cluster.
-1. Verify that you storage cluster is created and `Ready`.
+1. Verify that your storage cluster is created and `Ready`.
   1. From the {{site.data.keyword.openshiftshort}} web console, click **Operators** > **Installed Operators**.
   1. Click the **OpenShift Container Storage operator**, then click the **Storage Cluster** tab.
   1. Verify that the storage cluster status is `Ready`.
-Note that creating the storage cluster takes approximately 15 minutes.
+Creating the storage cluster takes approximately 15 minutes.

 **Next steps**: [Deploy an app that uses OCS](/docs/openshift?topic=openshift-ocs-deploy-app)